eduvpn/documentation/SERVER_DISCOVERY.md

 3. There can be no confusion by getting stuck at a login screen where the user can not go any further as they do not have an account at the server;
-  * For example, when starting the VPN client first, users could choose any country, but they did only get access once they authorized to their "home" server...
+  * For example, when starting the VPN client first, users could choose any country, but they only get access once they authorized to their "home" server...

 # User Flow